Karampruthi/CE888/Project 2/Assignment2/Readme.md

 * preprocessing.py
 * requirements.txt (contains the python packages with thier respective versions which are required to run the model)

-## After running main.py A pop-out window will appear which require a task to select out of the given 3 option:
+## After running main.py A pop-up window will appear which require a task to select out of the given 3 option:
 1. HATE SPEECH DETECTION
 2. SENTIMENT ANALYSIS
 3. OFFENSIVE LANGUAGE DETECTION

+## Python Notebooks are just for visualization.